Ultimate Handyman DIY Home routing a cable

 Your home will be wired in a certain way depending on whether you have solid or Wood floors.
 It is easy to get wires beneath a wood floor but Impossible to get them under a concrete floor, you could of course dig a channel but it would be far easier to feed from above as it is not very likely that you will have a solid floor on the first Floor!

-The picture above shows a typical arrangement, the lights are fed from the ceiling and the sockets from the floor, this is the easiest and most logical way to wire a house.
+This picture shows a typical arrangement, the lights are fed from the ceiling and the sockets from the floor, this is the easiest and most logical way to wire a house.

 The latest requirements for running cables is below-